3liz/lizmap-documentation/source/install/linux.rst

-   sudo su # only necessary if you are not logged in as root apt-get update # update package lists apt-get install xauth htop curl apache2 libapache2-mod-fcgid libapache2-mod-php5 php5-gd php5-sqlite php5-curl python-simplejson python-software-properties
+   sudo su # only necessary if you are not logged in as root apt-get update # update package lists apt-get install xauth htop curl apache2 libapache2-mod-fcgid libapache2-mod-php5 php5-cgi php5-gd php5-sqlite php5-curl python-simplejson python-software-properties

-.. todo:: Check whether the following packages should be installed: php5 php5-cgi

 .. todo:: Check this: still necessary? a2dismod php5